Peter Davison: Other work

-He was the subject of This Is Your Life in 1982 when he was surprised by Eamonn Andrews while filming a promotional piece for Doctor Who in Trafalgar Square in London.
+Davison was the subject of This Is Your Life in 1982 when he was surprised by Eamonn Andrews while filming a promotional piece for Doctor Who in Trafalgar Square in London.

-Other ventures

 Davison lent his name to be used to endorse two science-fiction anthology books published by Hutchinson: Peter Davison's Book of Alien Monsters released in 1982 and Peter Davison's Book of Alien Planets released in 1983.

 Personal life

 Davison has been married three times.
 His 1973 marriage to Diane J. Russell ended with divorce in 1975.

-On 26 December 1978, he married American-British actress Sandra Dickinson.
+On 26 December 1978, Davison married American-British actress Sandra Dickinson.
 The couple divorced in 1994.
-Davison's daughter from his second marriage is actress Georgia Tennant (née Moffett) (1984).
-In December 2011, Georgia married actor David Tennant, who played the Tenth Doctor.
+Davison's daughter from his second marriage is actress Georgia Tennant, then Georgia Moffett (born 1984).
+In December 2011, she married actor David Tennant, who played the Tenth and Fourteenth Doctors.